pournaki/twitter-explorer/doc/DOCUMENTATION.md

 ```
 If your version is above 3.6, continue to the next step.
 Otherwise, please refer to the guides specific to your operating system to install Python ≥ 3.6.

 Download the current release of the **twitter explorer** and extract it.
-Open a terminal again and change to the folder to which you downloaded the **twitter explorer** (typically `cd ~/Downloads/twitter-explorer-v010`).
+Open a terminal again and change to the folder to which you downloaded the **twitter explorer** (typically `cd ~/Downloads/twitter-explorer-vXXX`, where `XXX` is the current version number).
 Now run the following command to install the necessary Python libraries:
 ```
 pip install -r requirements.txt
 ```